Credit Cards: Advantages & Disadvantages

 Even if you’re a great borrower who always pays on time, there’s still the chance you could be affected by things outside of your control like interest rate rises.
 Rates don’t just change when introductory rates expire.

-Lenders can change the rate of interest you pay on borrowing providing they give you written notice, which can be as welcome as a sandstorm in the desert.
+Lenders can change the rate of interest you pay on borrowing providing they give you written notice.
 If this happens, you can opt out of the rate change but you’ll need to inform your lender, stop using your card and pay it off within an agreed timeframe.

 Can affect credit scores